 The team of analysts at 5i Research are responsible for the model portfolio construction and monitoring.
 The equity model portfolios take a more concentrated approach to investing (~20-30 securities) with target weights between 2.5% and 5%.
 The portfolio aims to have exposure to most industries as well as diversified by style and market-cap but generally are tilted more toward growing sectors and companies.

 Rebalancing is done on a discretionary basis but typically a holding will be rebalanced once it is above a 5% weight (although some cases a stock will be allowed to go higher) or below 2%.
 We strive to maintain low cash balances but cash balances do depend on opportunities the team sees for the model portfolios.
-New holdings into the mode portfolios or any rebalancing will be communicated via e-mail.
+New holdings into the model portfolios or any rebalancing will be communicated via e-mail.
 Distributions are 'held' as cash and eventually reinvested as the team sees fit.

 The ETF model portfolios will generally see higher weightings in the model portfolios due to the diversified nature of the funds.
 Often times a holding will be above 10% of the portfolio.
 The focus on construction of the ETF model portfolios revolves around cost, our view of potential returns of certain exposures, size of the fund and length of time the fund has been traded.
 Generally, these are intended to be more passive model portfolios with slight ‘tilts’ to active exposures for potential to generate differentiated performance.
 Distributions are ‘held’ as cash and eventually reinvested.